 We put ExpressVPN through their paces by downloading a test file on a UK residential connection.
 Our regular connection speed was 63.42 Mbps.

-We tested a selection of ExpressVPN's servers with the following results:
+We put a selection of ExpressVPN's servers through a speed test with the following results:

 - UK – 57.42 Mbps